 I took a sabbatical from dating because I realized that romantic relationships were the main way I avoided the deep level of emotional insecurity way down deep inside myself.
 If I was in a romantic relationship, I could cover up the deep-seated emotional insecurity with hope.
 Hope that the relationship would fulfill all my dreams.

-Hope and romance had become my drug of choice.
+Hope and romance had become my drugs of choice.

 My muscles ached every day and I was exhausted.
 I awakened many nights with my body stiff from fear.
 I couldn’t relax even though I meditated two hours a day.
 My inner voice told me to walk every morning no matter what, so I’d take myself to Lake Lanier and walk in the park.
 The connection with Nature soothed me at least for a little while.